followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/20 Editing/50 Data Validation.md

 ---

-The [onRowValidating](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onRowValidating) handler allows you to interfere before a notification that a validation rule has been broken is displayed.
-For instance, you can perform additional checks in this handler and change the validation result by changing the **isValid** field of the handler parameter.
+The [onRowValidating](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onRowValidating) handler allows you to perform an action before a notification that a validation rule has been broken is displayed.
+For instance, you can perform additional checks in this handler and change the validation result by changing the handler parameter's **isValid** field.

 ---
 ##### jQuery